top of page

 The noun 'acuity' has its origins in Latin.
 It is derived from the Latin word 'acuitas,' which is formed from 'acuere,' meaning 'to sharpen' or 'to make sharp.'
 Therefore, the etymology of 'acuity' conveys the idea of sharpness or keenness, particularly in a person's perception, senses, or mental faculties.
 In English, it is used to describe the sharpness or keenness of one's sensory or mental abilities, often denoting a high level of sensitivity and precision.
 The term 'acuity' underscores the concept of heightened perceptiveness and precision, reflecting its historical connection to the idea of sharpness and keenness.

-Find the meaning of acuity
+Find the correct meaning of the noun acuity:

 Try Again!